Menu

 How Much is Repayable on Equity Release

 This is done by reducing the equity you can release from your property.
-For example, if you’re eligible for 30% LTV, you could split that and take 15% of the value of your home, leaving a further 15% on reserve to leave to your loved ones from the sale of your home.
+For example, if you’re eligible for 30% LTV, you could split that and take 15% of the value of your home, leaving a further 15% on reserve to go to your loved ones from the sale of your home.

 In this case, if your home were valued at £200,000, you could release £30,000 instead of £60,000 while keeping 15% of your home’s final selling price as an inheritance for your beneficiaries named on your Will.